 Note on NVIDIA SLI and AMD Crossfire

-Chances are you have heard of these two terms being thrown around at one time or another.
-They are both used to accomplish the same thing though; allow for a multi-GPU build.
+Chances are you have heard of these two terms being thrown around.
+They are both used to accomplish the same thing, though; allow for a multi-GPU build.

-SLI is offered by NVIDIA whereas AMD offers the alternative, Crossfire.
-They accomplish their tasks differently, but to the user, all you need to know for now is that you’ll need at least two graphics cards and they will need to work in unison to effectively boost your PC’s GPU performance.
+NVIDIA offers SLI, whereas AMD provides the alternative, Crossfire.
+They accomplish their tasks differently, but to the user, all you need to know for now is that you’ll need at least two graphics cards, and they will need to work in unison to boost your PC’s GPU performance effectively.

-The key point to note as far as the slots to use is as follows
+The critical point to note as far as the slots to use is as follows